fenago/react-graphql-course/md/lab_1.md

 ![](./images/7.png)

-Look in the [dist/client] folder, and you will see three files.
+Look in the [dist] folder, and you will see three files.
 You can open the [index.html] in `Midori` browser.
 The images are broken because the image URLs are not right anymore.
 We accept this for the moment because it will be automatically fixed when we have a